The Hiring Challenge

 Old records show up on background checks and block access to jobs, even years after someone has completed their sentence and remained crime-free.

-Today, 94% of employers use background checks to screen applicants, and less than 50% of applicants with a record receive a call back.
+94% of employers use background checks to screen applicants, and a record can reduce the likelihood of receiving a callback (or job offer) by nearly 50%.

 At the same time, employers across the country are struggling to find workers.